Pablo Castellanos Cámara: Career

 After his studies in Europe, he settled in Mexico.
 Although he had never lived there before, it was a country where his name was well known due to his parents.
 He offered concerts in the country's most important artistic forums and premiered several works by Mexican authors.

 He was a professor of piano and history of music in Mexico at the National Conservatory of Music and at the National School of Music at the National University of Mexico (UNAM).
 He trained prominent pianists such as Carlos Barajas, Paolo Mello and Lucero Enríquez.

 He was the author of a large number of writings (some published, others unpublished), mainly on the history of music dedicating a large part of his life to this endeavor.
-One of these works was Horizons of Pre-Colombian Music (In Spanish: "horizontes de la música precortesiana") published by Fondo de Cultura Económica in 1980.
+One of these works was Horizons of Pre-Columbian Music (In Spanish: "horizontes de la música precortesiana") published by Fondo de Cultura Económica in 1980.
 He also made a compilation of writing on the work of Manuel M. Ponce, revised by Paolo Mello and published by UNAM.

 Castellanos became a full member of the Mexican Culture Seminar (Seminario de Cultura Mexicana), which "is made up of eminent people in the areas of science, humanities and culture who share their knowledge through conferences, workshops, concerts, and exhibitions" on October 5, 1967.

 In 1998, the daughters of Castellanos donated their father's private library to the National School of Music at UNAM, which includes his books, sheet music, microfiche, record collection (78 and 33 revolutions), tapes, and his square piano.